-Luckily, even if your mower isn't pre-assembled (this will only be the case if the company which you bought your lawnmower from has offered an assembly team with your purchase), the task is easy enough to do by yourself.
+Luckily, even if your mower isn't pre-assembled (this will only be the case if the company from which you bought your lawnmower has offered an assembly team with your purchase), the task is easy enough to do by yourself.
 It actually shouldn't take you more than an hour.

 What do usually come pre-assembled in many store-bought push mower types, for example, are the mower parts, such as the wheels or collection facility.